 - Like all classic trend following strategies, the SPY trend and index reversal trades feature trailing stop losses that allow us to let the winners run while closing any trades that fail to move in the expected direction.

 - Depending on the strength of the market's trends, we may have 4-5 open positions at any one time.
 The recommended sizing of the positions is based on starting capital of $10k.
 Subscribers can scale up or down as they choose to match their available feel of capital and to use the signals we publish.

 - As a new subscriber, you can either open positions to match our current open positions or wait for future trade signals.

 - All trade alerts are issued to our subscribers via email and a private twitter feed.
 The open and closed positions are also updated on our website in the Trend subscribers section.

 The following chart shows the performance of the Trend newsletter since the launch in April 2017.
-Closed positions reflect the realized gains while positions listed as "open" are priced based on the value of the ETF or options contract(s) at the close of the last day of the month (gains are unrealized as of the month's end).
+Closed positions reflect the realized gains (as of the end of June 2017) while positions listed as "open" are priced based on the value of the ETF or options contract(s) at the close of the last day of the month (gains are unrealized as of the month's end).

 |ETF||Option||Contracts/Shares||Open Price||Close Price||Return %||Net||Model|